September 22, 2025 12:48 pm

 9. The Rebirth Celebration

-The ancient Egyptians celebrated Osiris’ rebirth three days after the day he was murdered since it was also thought that he was resurrected from the grave after three days.
-In all situations, Osiris was regarded as the primary deity of the Sun, and the cosmos revolved around him.
+The ancient Egyptians celebrated Osiris’ rebirth three days after he was murdered.
+They believed he was resurrected from the grave in that time.
+The Egyptians considered Osiris the primary deity of the Sun.
+They also believed the cosmos revolved around him.

 10. The Pilgrimage to Abydos